 - find out how to ensure your research software is citable and reusable

 - learn about international initiatives aiming to raise the profile of software as a first class research output.

 What is sustainable research software?

 According to Working Towards Sustainable Software For Science Practice and Experiences, “sustainable software has the capacity to endure such that it will continue to be available in the future, on new platforms, meeting new needs”.
-Another definition suggests that “sustainability [is] the condition that results when the work needed to keep software scientifically useful is undertaken”.
+Another definition from the Society of Research Software Engineering 2018 conference, suggests that “sustainability [is] the condition that results when the work needed to keep software scientifically useful is undertaken”.
 But what does that mean in practice?
 A recent interview study with RSEs suggests that sustainable research software should have the following characteristics:

 Characteristics of the software itself